 The Schiller Institute for Integrated Science and Society is actively engaged in promoting and supporting interdisciplinary research both at Boston College and beyond.
-This page contains two of our latest reports.

 During the 2020-2021 academic year, the Schiller team engaged in a series of faculty convenings, which gathered input from over 170 Boston College faculty from 30+ departments across campus.
 These sessions provided rich insight to the Institute in the intervening months.